-Service Type: Other Service

-Service Name: Assistive Technology
+Service Type: Other Service Service Name: Assistive Technology

-Provider Category: Agency Provider Type:
+der Category:

+Agen

+Provid der Type:

 Assistive Technology Agency

 1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.
 (A company that the provider secures the item(s) from can be located anywhere.)